Student Support Network

 SSN members are students at Houghton College who promote healthy lifestyles and supportive resources on campus.
 We seek energetic, compassionate, and creative students with good social skills and good judgment who are committed to educating others about mental health issues and resources.

-Applications will be taken for the Spring 2013 term training through December 10, 2012.
-Applications must be received by the December 10th deadline to be considered.
+Applications will be accepted for the Fall and Spring Semesters each year.
+Please contact the Center at extension 6220 for application deadline dates.
 Applications are reviewed by a Counseling Center staff member to screen for appropriateness for the program.
-All applicants will be contacted before the beginning of the Spring semester to be notified of their status with the program.
+All applicants will be contacted with notification of their status with the program.